Of Anoka County’s 18 Regional and County Parks, 13 of them offer paddling opportunities.

 The Rice Creek Water Trail begins at the (no fee) boat launch on Peltier Lake in Lino Lakes.
 It travels 23 miles through the Rice Creek Chain of Lakes and continues on Rice Creek until it joins the Mississippi River.
 Here’s the map.

 Kayak and Canoe rentals are available at Wargo Nature Center (Rice Creek Chain of Lakes Regional Park).
-You’ll need a park pass to leave your car here.
+You’ll need a park pass to leave your car there.

 Riverfront Regional Park (Fridley)

 Situated on the east bank of the Mississippi River, Riverfront has a boat launch on the very north end of the park.
-If you launch up at the Coon Rapids Dam (see above), you can leave a vehicle here and paddle downstream for a little over 8 miles.
-It’s a Mississippi State River Water Trail.
+If you launch up at Coon Rapids Dam Regional Park, you can leave a vehicle here and paddle downstream for a little over 8 miles.
+It’s part of the Mississippi River State Water Trail.